evenmn/evenmn/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m currently working on molecular dynamics simulations of atomic friction and force field optimization
+- 🔭 I’m currently working on machine learning models for regional weather forecasting
-- 📫 How to reach me: evenmn@mn.uio.no
+- 📫 How to reach me: even.nordhagen@live.no